skrattaren/apf.rst/apf.rst

 - [p.
-133/133] The idea of a strange little shop that appears, sells the most peculiar things, and then vanishes again first appears in a short story by H. G. Wells, appropriately called "`The Magic Shop`_".
-A recent variation on the same theme can be found in Stephen King's "`Needful Things`_".
+133/133] The idea of a strange little shop that appears, sells the most peculiar things, and then vanishes again first appears in a short story by H. G. Wells, appropriately called **The Magic Shop**.
+A recent variation on the same theme can be found in Stephen King's **Needful Things**.

   When an a.f.p. reader mistakenly thought that this type of shop was invented by Fritz Leiber (see the annotation for p.
 9/9 of "`The Colour of Magic`_"), Terry replied:

-  "Actually, magically appearing/disappearing shops were a regular feature of fantasy stories, particularly in the old "Unknown_" magazine.
+  "Actually, magically appearing/disappearing shops were a regular feature of fantasy stories, particularly in the old **Unknown** magazine.
 They always sold the hero something he didn't – at the time – know he needed, or played some other vital part in the plot.
 And I think they even turned up on the early Twilight Zones too.
 You're referring to a